ctrlplusb/react-injectables/README.md

 ### Quick Start

-Here is a summary of what you need to do in order to inject content from one Component to another:
+Here is a summary of what you need to do in order to support the injection of content from one Component to another:

   1. Wrap your application with our `Provider`.
   2. Create a pair of `Injectable` and `Injector` higher order components using our `prepInjection()` function.
-  3. Wrap a component you would like to be injectable with the `Injectable` higher order component.
-For example: `export default Injectable(Header)`
+  3. Wrap the component you would like to be injectable with the `Injectable` higher order component.
+For example: `const InjectableHeader = Injectable(Header)`
-  4. Wrap a component you would like to inject content with the `Injector` higher order component, passing in the element that you wish to be injected.
-For example: `export default Injector(<div>I will be injected</div>)(ProductPage)`
+  4. Wrap a component you would like to be able to inject content with the `Injector` higher order component.
+This is also the point in which you declare the content to be injected.
+For example: `const InjectorProductPage = Injector(<div>I will be injected</div>)(ProductPage)`

 ### Full Tutorial

+Ok, here's a more detailed run through with example code.

 __Step 1__

-Somewhere very low down in your application wrap your components with our `Provider`.
+Somewhere very low down in your application wrap your component tree with our `Provider`.
 This is the engine that will do all the heavy lifting for you.
 For example:

 ```javascript
 import React from 'react';